cdang1234/godoc_dev_sync/README.md

 https://github.com/cdang1234/godoc_dev_sync/blob/master/doc.go#L2

 doc.go's are defined per package which means you can have multiple doc.go files in your project.

+You can insert code into your doc.go file as well.
+Simply indent the text you would like to display as code.

 ## Titles for doc.go
 You can make titles in your godoc.
 A title is a line that is separated from its following line by an empty line, begins with a capital letter and doesn't end with punctuation.